What is Forced-Placed Insurance?

 Assessing risk: Climate change’s influence on underwriting

-The frequency and severity of weather events can mean that insurance companies insuring the properties where those events have occurred then face higher probabilities of having to pay out claims.
+The frequency and severity of weather events can mean that insurance companies insuring the properties where those events have occurred face higher probabilities of having to pay out claims.
 This prompts them to adjust premiums accordingly.
-Keep in mind that this can happen on a small-scale to a certain geographic area and on a much larger scale, impacting cities or even entire states.
+Keep in mind that this can happen on a small scale to a certain geographic area and on a much larger scale, impacting cities or even entire states.

 The rising cost of re-insurance